w3f/educhain/docs/xcm.md

 ## Asset Transactor for Relay Tokens

-The `FungibleAdapter` enables the parachain to handle the relay chain token as its native currency:
+The `AssetTransactor` enables the parachain to handle the relay chain token as its native currency.
+Notably, the `FungibleAdapter` is configured such that it *only* allows assets (`IsConcrete`) from the relay chain, which is the parent in this case (`ParentRelayLocation`).
+This ensures that we are only dealing with assets coming from the parent, aka the relay chain:

 ```rust
 pub type AssetTransactor = FungibleAdapter<